datacamp/courses-introduction-to-version-control-with-git/chapter1.md

 <hr>

 You have been put in the `dental` repository.
-Use `git diff` to look at the changes to `dental/data/northern.csv`.
+Use `git diff data/northern.csv` to look at the changes to that file.
-How many lines have been changed in the file `bin/teeth`?
+How many lines have been changed?

 *** =instructions
 - None.